rhysfaultless/website-personal/README.md

 ## Why?

 1. Writing helps me remember things.
-2. This allows me to store different types of data in a central place. ( Books, articles, my project insights, my preocesses).
+2. This allows me to store different types of data in a central place. ( Books, articles, my project insights, my processes).
 3. I can send links to other people.
    I have found Trello and Docs to be great tools, but it is difficult to share the data that I have amassed using these tools.